 The world’s atmosphere is a common resource.
 Air quality, along with energy, transportation, and climate change have significant impacts on our lives and this book helps readers understand the changes happening at the nexus of these areas, as they relate to reducing greenhouse gas emissions and improving air quality.
 Discussing the transitions to electric vehicles, solar and wind energy for electricity generation, battery developments, smart grids and electric power management, and progress in the electrification of agricultural technology, it also provides the latest information in the context of the United Nations sustainable development goals and the Paris Agreement on Climate Change.

-Reducing Greenhouse Gas Emissions and Improving Air Quality: Two Interrelated Global Challenges is an invaluable book for professionals and academics at the center of changes relating to solar and wind energy, electric vehicles, and charging infrastructure, including government officials, community leaders, researchers, students, and interested citizens.
+Reducing Greenhouse Gas Emission and Improving Air Quality: Two Interrelated Global Challenges, is an invaluable book for professionals and academics at the center of changes relating to solar and wind energy, electric vehicles, and charging infrastructure, including government officials, community leaders, researchers, students, and interested citizens.
 It is also an excellent text for classes that address sustainability, particularly for those focused on transportation and energy.

 Table of Contents

 Introduction.
 Paris Agreement on Climate Change.
 Urban Air Quality and Health.
 Electrification of Transportation.
 Renewable Energy.
 Batteries.
 Smart Grid.
 Electrical Power Management of Supply and Demand.
 Off Grid Power Management.
 Policy.
 Community Planning and Action.
 Public Health.
 Economics.
 Agriculture.
 International Developments.
 Examples of Progress.
 Conclusions.